On the lack of compactness in the axisymmetric neo-Hookean model: Introduction

-In a second part of this article we give a finer description of maps \(\vec u\) in the weak \(H^1\) closure of \(\Asr\) under the supplementary hypothesis that \( \vec u\) has finite surface energy $\mathcal E(\vec u)$ (as defined in \eqref{eq:def_surface_energy_Introduction}; see also Section \ref{sec:surface_energy}).
-The proof is the content of Section \ref{sec:VI}.
+\emph{Second goal of this paper:} to give a fine description of maps $\vec u$ in the weak \(H^1\) closure of \(\Ar_s\) under the supplementary hypothesis that the amount of the new surface created by $\vec u$ is finite.
+In this case we show that $\vec u$ has a multi-dipole structure.
+This also enlightens the importance in providing the optimality of our lower bound for the Conti--De Lellis dipole.